 If you have a Bible, and I hope you do, let me invite you to open with me to the Book of Malachi; and if it’s been a little while since you’ve been in Malachi, feel free to use that table of contents.
 Maybe the easiest way to find it is go to the New Testament, Book of Matthew, first book of the New Testament, and take a hard left; and you’ll find Malachi, the last book in the Old Testament.
-Malachi 1, and while you’re turning there, let me encourage you to pull out those notes that are in your worship guide.
+Malachi 1.

 As we kick off picture of the new year today, I want us to think about where God brought us at the end of last year, as we began to talk about how we exist to glorify Christ by making disciples of all nations; and we have talked about how, if we’re going to do anything well, we want to be a church, a faith family that worships well, worships in a way that brings great glory to Christ, that does disciple making; and we’ve seen in Scripture that small groups, the precedent that Christ in the New Testament church set.
 How to share life together and make disciples, and we’re not just going to do it here.
 We’re going to do it in all nations; and over the last year, we have seen and experienced the thrill of being involved in what God is doing in other contexts around the world.

-Which, by the way, on a side note, two Sundays from today, we’re going to have – the plan is to have all the dates and trips and all the information that we can give you on trips for this next year as you think and pray through how you or you and your family are going to be involved in short-term mission.
-So that’s coming two weeks from today, but we’ve seen this picture of gathering together for worship and growing together in small groups.
-They’re making disciples and going together to all nations; and so what I want us to do over these first three weeks of the year is camp out on each of those.
+We’ve seen this picture of gathering together for worship and growing together in small groups.
+They’re making disciples and going together to all nations; and so what I want us to do over these first three weeks of the year is focus on each of those.
 What does worship look like that glorifies Christ?
 How do we make our relationships count for the glory of Christ and disciple making, and how do we do that – make our lives count in all the world?

 And then, from that point, with that foundation, I want us to dive into all kinds of things in the coming year.
 I want us to look at what Scripture has to teach us about why we believe what we believe.
 I want us to look at what Scripture has to teach about the family.
 What it means to be a Biblical man and a Biblical woman and a Biblical husband, a Biblical wife, Biblical parents, Biblical children.
 What does that look like?
 How does this disciple making thing look in the home?
 I want us to dive into suffering, and how God uses the most difficult times in our lives as a part of His purpose in the world.
 I want us to look at social justice this year.
 I want us to dive into the issues that are closest to the heart of God in our world; and think about what it would be like, what it would mean for us to be a church that is theologically conservative, but culturally liberal, deeply caring about the things that are most important to God.

-So that’s where we’re headed in the year; but these first three weeks are huge in setting that foundation and, especially, tonight; because I want us to consider the picture of worship and how worship – and we’ve talked about this at Brook Hills – worship fuels the mission of Christ.
+So that’s where we’re headed; but these first three sermons are huge in setting that foundation and, especially this sermon; because I want us to consider the picture of worship and how worship fuels the mission of Christ.
 Worship drives us.
 Worship that glorifies Christ.